 The Act requires the chief officer of the law enforcement agency to keep a register of warrants and emergency authorisations.
 The register is required to specify certain particulars.

-The NSW Police Force register contained the required particulars, and was accurate.
+The NSW Police Force register contained the required particulars.

 No evidentiary certificates were checked during this reporting period.